- Program overview

-This Richmond paralegal certificate provides the knowledge and expertise to begin or advance your legal career.
+This paralegal certificate provides the knowledge and expertise to begin or advance your legal career.
 By evaluating your individual performance throughout the program, we provide personalized feedback and a more effective education.
 Our assessment-based certificate will help fast-track your paralegal career in Virginia.

 Professional or personnel certification is a voluntary process by which individuals’ pre-acquired knowledge, skills or competencies are evaluated against predetermined standards.
 Participants who demonstrate that they meet the standards by successfully completing the assessment process are granted the certification.
 A great example of a certification is the National Association of Legal Assistants’ paralegal certification.

 An assessment-based certificate program is a non-degree granting educational program that:

 - Provides instruction and training to aid participants in acquiring specific knowledge, skills and/or competencies associated with intended learning outcomes